 Moreover, Bring Your Own Device presents an ideal opportunity for usability testing across different devices.
 This infographic gives a little more insight to some of the advantages and disadvantages of the Bring Your Own Device trend.

 This proactive approach that embraces technology sharply contrasts with what we are more accustomed to see within a corporate environment where internet connections especially those accessed via non-company devices are very closely monitored.
-Internet abuse in companies can range from when employees download free music which they would then copy on a CD using a CD ripper to more serious theft involving company documents.

 However, as see in the above infographic, Bring Your Own Device is a business practice that is set to stay since it’s advantages outweigh these disadvantages.
 At the same time, one might also expect to see an introduction of new precaution measures so as to safeguard the well being of the company which introduces it.